 - Formulate answers which showcase what you can offer: One technique is to write down a list of five points which you really want the employer to know about you which showcase your skills.
 Try to get these points across in the interview.
 Remember, if you don’t tell them what you have done and achieved, they have no way of knowing.

 Practising answering questions out loud is always useful (even if it seems a bit embarrassing).
-A mock interview with a Careers Consultant is a great way to practice, and you could also ask friends and family to help you.
+A mock interview with a Career Consultant is a great way to practise, and you could also ask friends and family to help you.

 On the day of the interview

-Check venue / travel arrangements to make absolutely certain you will arrive on time.
+Double check the venue and your travel arrangements to make absolutely certain you will arrive on time.
 Allow time for delays – nothing is more likely to jeopardise an interview than arriving late.
 Better to be 30 minutes early than 3 minutes late.